• Home

 Where are you living?
 Please note, I did not ask, “What is your address?”

 For the Old Testament believer, God had an address.
 He lived in the Tent of Meeting on Mount Zion in Jerusalem.
 Later this was the location of the great temple built by Solomon.
-But this entire psalm is based on the premise that we can live in the presence of God.
+But this entire psalm is based on the premise we can live in the presence of God.
 Why else would David ask, “LORD, who may dwell in your sacred tent?
 Who may live on your holy mountain?”

-It would appear that wherever we are, it is possible to live one’s life in the conscious presence of the LORD.
+Wherever we are, it is possible to live one’s life in the conscious presence of the LORD.
 What an awesome privilege.
 But how is that possible?
 On an intellectual level, this is a no brainer.
 God is present everywhere.
 We are continually living our lives in full view of an omnipresent God.

 Am I always aware of His presence?
 No, not always.

 What can I do to change that?
 The psalmist lists some requirements for living in the LORD’s presence.
-Apparently, God is vitally concerned with the way we walk out our life of faith—the words we speak, and our interactions with neighbours and friends.
-The list of requirements found in this psalm is all about practical day to day living, being true to our word, loving our neighbour, and being generous to those in need.
+Apparently, God is vitally concerned with the way we walk out our life of faith—the words we speak, and our interactions with neighbors, family, and friends.
+The list of requirements found in this psalm is all about practical day to day living, being true to our word, loving our neighbor, and being generous to those in need.

 The day is coming when I will meet the LORD face to face, but can I see Him before that final day?
-Do I see Him in the face of my neighbour?
+Do I see Him in the face of my neighbor?

 Response: Heavenly Father, I don’t want to come for an occasional visit.
 I want to live in your presence now and in eternity.
-Today, help me interact with others with the knowledge that you are watching every thought, word and action.
+Today, help me interact with others with the knowledge you are watching every thought, word, and action.
 I’m living with you.
 Amen.

 Your Turn: When are you most conscious of God’s presence in your life?
+How can we become more aware of God?

 ≈ Leave a comment